raminmohammadi/MLOps/README.md

-# MLOps Labs Repository
+# MLOps Repository

 ## Overview

-Welcome to the MLOps Labs Repository!
-This repository is dedicated to sharing the labs and exercises for the MLOps (Machine Learning Operations) course at Northeastern University.
+Welcome to the MLOps Repository!
+This repository is dedicated to sharing reading contents, labs and exercises for the MLOps (Machine Learning Operations) course at Northeastern University.
 The primary goal of this repository is to provide a centralized platform for students, instructors, and anyone interested in MLOps to access and collaborate on course-related materials.

 ## Table of Contents